Click here to return to Home Page

 Edward C. Cortis - Worthing's First Photographer

-The earliest photographer in Worthing appears to have been Edward Charles Cortis (1836-1899), the son of Charles Cortis, a chemist of South Street, Worthing.
-Edward Charles Cortis ( later known as Edward Charles Cortis Stanford ) placed the following advertisement in the pages of The Worthing Monthly Record of 1st May 1855 :
+The earliest photographer in Worthing appears to have been Edward Charles Cortis (1837-1899), the son of Charles Cortis, a chemist of South Street, Worthing.
+Edward Charles Cortis (later known as Edward Charles Cortis Stanford) placed the following advertisement in the pages of The Worthing Monthly Record of 1st May 1855 :

-[ABOVE] A photograph of St Mary's Church, Broadwater, attributed to Edward C. Cortis.
+[ABOVE] A photograph of St Mary's Church, Broadwater, attributed to Edward Charles Cortis.
 This photograph was taken in 1857 to record the restoration work carried out by Charles Hyde.
+Edward Charles Cortis, the son of a Worthing chemist ,began taking photographic views of Worthing around 1855.
+Many of the early photographs of Worthing taken between 1855 and 1860 were probably taken by Edward Cortis's camera, but few have been positively identified as his work.

 Early Portrait Photographers in Worthing

 Harvey Goble had business premises in Chapel Road, where he worked as a carver and gilder.
-Goble seems to have operated a studio from his shop in Chapel Road, but in an 1858 Directory for Worthing he is listed as a photographic artist in South Street and 72 High Street.
-In French & Son's Handbook and directory for Worthing, published in 1859, Harvey Goble is listed as a "Photographist" in Chapel Road.
+Goble seems to have operated a studio from his shop in Chapel Road, but, in an 1858 Directory of Worthing, he is listed as a photographic artist in South Street and 72 High Street.
+In French & Son's Handbook and Directory for Worthing, published in 1859, Harvey Goble is listed as a "Photographist" in Chapel Road.
 At the time of the 1861 Census, Harvey Goble, Photographer, is recorded as living with his wife and five children at 72 High Street, Worthing.
-In the early 1860s, Goble appears to have been operating a photographic studio from his shop in Chapel Road and from his home in the High Street.
+In the early 1860s, Goble appears to have been operating a photographic studio from his shop in Chapel Road and from his home in Worthing's High Street.

 [ABOVE] A carte-de-visite portrait of Mr D. Lewis by Harvey Goble of Worthing.

-[ABOVE] A carte-de-visite portrait of a clergyman taken by H. Goble around 1867
+[ABOVE] A carte-de-visite portrait of a clergyman taken by Harvey Goble around 1867

 [ABOVE] Three trade plate designs used by Harvey Goble on the backs of his carte-de-visite portraits between 1862 and 1867.